AprilArcus/carousel/README.md

   event listener.
 This calls `Carousel.onChange()`, which retrieves the new state from store, triggering a re‐render and propogating updated state into its `components/Shape.jsx` children.
-Because all components implement PureRenderMixin, React is able to avoid unecessarily re‐rendering unchanged elements.
+Because all components implement PureRenderMixin, React is able to avoid unnecessarily re‐rendering unchanged elements.

 * Immutable.js has an API for functional manipulation of data